New state bill could close Mesa Verde and end private prisons throughout California

 The total cost of the bill is unknown, but a state analysis said the price tag could climb as high as $133 million.

-Democrat from Alameda, Rob Bonta authored the bill.
+Assemblyman Rob Bonta, D-Alameda, authored the bill.
 He said it would help prioritize rehabilitation programs and reduce recidivism rates.

 Welcome to the discussion.